valtimo-platform/valtimo-documentation/extending-valtimo/integrate-spring-bean-in-process.md

 # How to integrate a Spring Bean into a process

-it is possible to use custom code in your BPMN processes by referencing a spring bean that contains the code you want to run.
+It is possible to use custom code in your BPMN processes by referencing a spring bean that contains the code you want to run.
 Any spring bean can be used in camunda expressions by using the bean name.

 ```java